Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 footer: 1.6.2.0 (19.09.2019)
 ---

+## 1.6.3.0 (17.10.2019)
+* An issue was fixed, where time zones occasionally where not applied to time data sources.

 ## 1.6.2.0 (19.09.2019)
 * Fixed an issue within the S7 data source, which caused an error when reading multiple variables in memory blocks.